Today is a very special day, it’s my birthday!

-Yes, I take my own advice and used my three personal branding pillars to rethink the website.
+And, because I take my own advice and used my three personal branding pillars to rethink this entire new website, I think we should start with those.

 - Brand Vision